-Elections 2019: NDA ahead in over 300 seats, UPA lags behind with less than 100
+Elections 2019: BJP wins 15 seats, ahead in 288; Congress lags behind with just two wins

 The Sensex hit a record high of 40,109 in morning trade but has since cooled down.

-The Bharatiya Janata Party-led National Democratic Alliance is leading in more than 300 seats, according to the trends over five hours into counting on Thursday.
+The Bharatiya Janata Party-led National Democratic Alliance is leading in more than 300 seats as counting is well underway on Thursday.
 The Congress-led United Progressive Alliance, however, is ahead in fewer than 100 seats, while other parties are ahead in 100 others.

-At 1.30 pm, the National Democratic Alliance is ahead in 338 seats, compared to 91 for the United Progressive Alliance and 113 for the rest, according to NDTV.
+At 5.30 pm, the BJP had won 15 seats and was ahead in 288 seats, while the Congress had won two and was leading in 49, according to the Election Commission of India.
+The National Democratic Alliance is either winning or ahead in 340 seats, compared to 93 for the United Progressive Alliance and 109 for the rest, according to NDTV.

-According to the Election Commission of India, the BJP is leading in 292 seats, while the Congress is ahead in 50 seats.
-Trends are now available for 542 seats.
 Votes are being counted for 542 out of 543 Lok Sabha seats because the election in Vellore constituency was cancelled amid allegations of suspected use of money to influence voters.

-At 1.30 pm, the BJP and its allies were leading in 37 of the 40 seats in Bihar, and in 59 of 80 seats in Uttar Pradesh.
-In Rajasthan, the party was ahead in 24 of 25 seats.
-In Madhya Pradesh, the BJP was leading in 28 of 29 seats.
-The party is ahead in all 26 seats of Gujarat, in 9 of 11 seats in Chhattisgarh and 10 of 14 seats in Jharkhand.
-In Maharashtra, it is ahead in 42 of 48 seats.
+The BJP and its allies were leading in 37 of the 40 seats in Bihar and won one constituency.
+Similarly, the BJP and its allies are leading in 60 of 80 seats in Uttar Pradesh, and have won one.
+The Bahujan Samaj Party-Samajwadi Party alliance is leading in only 16 seats.

+In Rajasthan, the NDA was ahead in all 25 seats.
+The BJP was leading in all 29 seats in Madhya Pradesh and all 26 seats of Gujarat, all 11 seats in Chhattisgarh.
+The BJP and its ally were ahead in 12 of 14 seats in Jharkhand.
+In Maharashtra, the NDA was ahead in 40 of 48 seats and had won one seat.

-In Tamil Nadu, the Dravida Munnetra Kazhagam-Congress alliance is leading in 34 of the 38 Lok Sabha seats, while the AIADMK-BJP alliance is only ahead in four seats.
-In the bye-elections for 22 Assembly seats in the state, trends showed the DMK and the ruling All India Anna Dravida Munnetra Kazhagam in a close fight.
+In Tamil Nadu, the Dravida Munnetra Kazhagam-Congress alliance is leading in 37 of the 38 Lok Sabha seats, while the AIADMK-BJP alliance is only ahead in one seat.

-The BJP is leading in 24 of 28 seats in Karnataka.
-The Congress was leading in two seats and its coalition partner Janata Dal (Secular) in one seat.
+Of the 29 seats in Karnataka, the BJP has won 10 and is leading in 15 others.
+The Congress and Janata Dal (Secular) have won one seat each.

-In Andhra Pradesh, the YSR Congress is leading in all 25 seats.
+In Andhra Pradesh, the YSR Congress is leading in 23 of 25 seats, while the Telugu Desam Party is ahead in three.
 In Kerala, the Congress-led United Democratic Front is leading in 18 of 20 seats, while the Left Democratic Front is ahead in two seats.
 In Telangana, the Telangana Rashtra Samithi and its ally All India Majlis-e-Ittehadul Muslimeen are ahead in 10 seats, the BJP in 4 and Congress in 3.

 Also read: